Anni-Bamwenda/multimodal-adhd-sex-prediction/README.md

 - dtype ambiguity
 - CSV parsing errors
 - floating-point drift
+- accidental index misalignment

 ---

 ## 📂 Repository Structure
-**Please note that the data folder has not been pushed to github for optimal performance reasons.
-You can access TRAIN and TEST data [here](https://www.kaggle.com/competitions/widsdatathon2025/data)
+**Please note that Raw TRAIN and TEST data are **not included** in this repository due to size constraints.
+They can be downloaded [here](https://www.kaggle.com/competitions/widsdatathon2025/data) directly from Kaggle.
 ```
 multimodal-adhd-sex-prediction/
 ├── data/